Tea with Milk (1 Teacup (6 Fl Oz)) and Tea with Milk (1 Teacup (6 Fl Oz))

 How to consume tea with milk | tea with milk without glucose spikes

-Opt for unsweetened almond milk or coconut milk instead of regular milk, as these have a lower impact on glucose levels.
+Opt for unsweetened almond milk or coconut milk, which tend to have less impact on blood sugar levels compared to regular whole milk.

 Find Glucose response for your favourite foods